wnkaa/SchoolWebsite/README.md

 SchoolWebsite
 =============

-School website with student panel and admin side to manage content Check
+School website with student panel and admin site to manage content.
+Technologies used in this project: MS SQL database, Entity Framework (code first approach), ASP.NET MVC, Boostrap.